kestra-io/docs/content/docs/15.how-to-guides/syncflows.md

 ## Sync all flows including child namespaces

-On top of that, we can
+On top of that, we can also sync all the flows inside of child namespaces too.
+In our repository, we have a sub folder called `tutorial` with more flows in it.
+We can sync those as well by adding the `includeChildNamespaces` property and setting it to `true`.

 ```yaml
 id: sync_flows_from_git